Out of the Cellar: Production and composition

 Produced by Beau Hill, Out of the Cellar features Ratt's best-known hit, "Round and Round".
 It also contains other popular songs such as "Wanted Man", "Lack of Communication", and a re-recorded version of "Back for More".
 The latter song originally appeared on the EP Ratt.
 "In Your Direction" was a song that Pearcy wrote when the band was still called Mickey Ratt.
 "I'm Insane" and "Scene of the Crime" were songs Crosby had co-written and performed with his pre-Ratt band, Mac Meda, featuring future Riverdogs vocalist Rob Lamothe.
 "Wanted Man" was co-written by bassist Joey Cristofanilli, who had briefly substituted for Juan Croucier.
 Original lyrics for "She Wants Money" and "Lack of Communication" have been posted on Croucier's website.

 According to interviews with Hill that were shot for the film Hair I Go Again, Tom Allom was originally slated to produce the record before he was recruited to do it.

+The 40th anniversary remaster includes one previously unreleased track, "Reach for the Sky".
+The song was co-written by Croucier, Pearcy and future Bulletboys frontman Marq Torien.
+Ratt re-used the title in 1988 for a studio album not including the song.